Robinlovelace/open-gat/README.md

 Leeds the Masters module Sustainable Spatial Planning and Analysis ([SSPA](https://github.com/ITSLeeds/SSPA)) is focussed on GIS skills for transport planning (declaration of interest: I teach on this module).
-There are evem dedicated 3 year degrees Transport Geography.
+There are even dedicated 3 year degrees Transport Geography.
 <!-- something on the lack of open source? -->

 <!-- https://www.abdn.ac.uk/registry/courses/undergraduate/2016-2017/geography/gg4016